Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-30 - Daily Stoic Reflection.md

 1. **What did I do well today?**

 Today I overcame my self, even when I felt down I pushed against me.
 I did this to become my best self.
 I made others laugh and made them happy.
 Not only that, but I did this to reduce suffering in this world.
 Not only that, but I was like a wall for my wife, when she needed me.
 I did this to be a stable for her, so that she knows that every time she has a problem, I will react with peace and compassion.
 I realized my primal anger and let go of it before it could take a hold of me.
-Likewise, I did this to control my self, using my [[Control Over Judgment|Judgment]].
+Likewise, I did this to control my self, using my [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md).

 2. **What did I do wrong?**

 Today, I said things that should have been kept in my head.
-I did this because I lost control over my [[Control Over Judgment|Judgment]].
+I did this because I lost control over my [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md).

 4. **What duty remains undone?**